SabreDevStudio/Sample-RedApp-AgentWorkflow/com.sabre.tn.redapp.example.workflow/README.md

 	- Internationalization
 	- Config.properties

-It would help a more general audience to :
--	Know more about SR360 customization capabilities
--	Understand the features exposed in a clean and consistent way, aligned with Marketing and Product Management Teams.
--   To have a fearless interaction with RedApps and help bring new customization ideas for fulfilling different use cases

-## Running RedApp on Eclipse Plugin development
+## Running RedApp on Eclipse Development Environment

-this RedApp project can be imported and used on developer environment to serve as sample code and also as sandbox to know better the main capabilities of the Sabre Red Developer Toolkit (SDK)
+This RedApp project can be imported and used on developer environment to serve as sample code and also as sandbox to know better the main capabilities of the Sabre Red Developer Toolkit (SDK)
 In order to do that, any developer could download the Sabre Red Developer Toolkit and from there configure the Eclipse IDE (dev environment) and a Target platform that will "emulate" Sabre Red Workspace Desktop to run on developer machine.
 Thats the same environmnet that thousands of Travel consultants use worlwide to SHOP, BOOK, PRICE and FULFILL Travel arrangments.

 for more information please navigate to Sabre Dev Studio developer portal, register yourself, and follow the Sabre Red 360 Developer Toolkit links to download resource and get more instruction on configurations settings. (https://developer.sabre.com/guides/travel-agency/sdks/sabre-red-360-developer-kit)